The Definitive Guide to Ordinal Numbers in Spanish (Primero, Segundo,…) 1️⃣

 The Definitive Guide to ORDINAL NUMBERS in Spanish (Primero,...)
 1️⃣

 You probably know by now how to count in Spanish (if not check out my video about the Spanish numbers), but the question is now how do you say first, second third, and so on in Spanish?
-This is where los números ordinales (ordinal numbers) come into play!
+This is where los números ordinales (ordinal numbers in Spanish) come into play!

 In this article, you will find out how ordinal numbers work and how to use them in Spanish!

-Los números ordinales (ordinal numbers) are the ones we know as first, second, third and so on.
-These could be seen as the adjective form of cardinal numbers, where uno es primero (one is first), dos es segundo (two is second), and tres es tercero (three is third)… well, you get the idea.
+Los números ordinales (ordinal numbers in Spanish) are the ones we know as first, second, third and so on.
+These could be seen as the adjective form of cardinal numbers, where one is first, two is second, and three is third… well, you get the idea.

 The first ten ordinal numbers are the most common and most important and they usually go accompanied by a noun because, as we said before, they are used as an adjective.